What Type of Business is an LLC? | All You Need to Know

 What Type of Business Is an LLC?

-An LLC, popularly known as a limited liability company, is a type of business structure that covers all its members or owners from any liability incurred by the business.
+An LLC, or limited liability company, is a business structure that shields its members from personal responsibility for the company's debts and obligations.

 "An LLC, or limited liability company, in the U.S. shields its owners from personal liability for company debts and combines features of both corporations and partnerships or sole proprietorships."